-Sweet tea fried chicken recipe: Southern sweet tea becomes the perfect brine for a twist on classic fried chicken!
-Savory and Sweet combined!
+This Sweet tea fried chicken recipe is crunchy, incredibly flavorful and irresistible!
+Southern sweet tea becomes the perfect brine for a twist on classic fried chicken!
+If you love this chicken, check out this Buttermilk Fried Chicken, Fried Chicken Gizzards, and Oven Fried Chicken Tenders.

 Well the week started with classic sweet tea but now it’s ending with fried chicken.
 It seems like a natural progression to me.
 Sweet tea and fried chicken go together in more ways than one.
 I have found that if homemade fried chicken is on the supper table in my family, sweet tea isn’t too far behind.
 In fact, Sunday Suppers more times than not included fried chicken and sweet tea.
 Nothing makes you feel warmer in your bones or spirit than this comforting combo.